KiwiSoupfx/SimpleUtilities/README.md

 - Hint displayed after looking at / shooting SCP-096.
 - Hint displayed when flipping a coin.
 - Displays HP of the player you are looking at.
+- Allows guards to be promoted as an honorary NTF Operative
+- Selectable guard promotion role

 More to come!

 ## Install
 ### LocalAdmin Install:
+### Outdated - Currently uses the old API and lacks 0harmony
+### Make sure you are using the correct version
-To install the plugin via LocalAdmin, boot up your server and type ```p install omgiamhungarian/SimpleUtilities```.
-(Make sure 0Harmony.dll is in PluginAPI/plugins/(server_port)/dependencies after installing.)
+To install the plugin via LocalAdmin, boot up your server and type ```p install kiwisoupfx/SimpleUtilities```.
+(Make sure 0Harmony.dll is in LabAPI/dependencies/(server_port)/ after installing.)

 ### Manual Install:
-1. Download the latest released SimpleUtilities.dll and dependencies.zip from [releases](https://github.com/omgiamhungarian/SimpleUtilities/releases/).
+1. Download the latest released SimpleUtilities.dll and dependencies.zip from [releases](https://https://github.com/KiwiSoupfx/SimpleUtilities/releases/).
-2. Move the SimpleUtilities.dll to ```PluginAPI/plugins/(server_port)```.
+2. Move the SimpleUtilities.dll to ```LabAPI/plugins/(server_port)```.
-3. Move the 0Harmony.dll from dependencies.zip to PluginAPI/plugins/(server_port)/dependencies.
+3. Download [0Harmony.dll](https://github.com/pardeike/Harmony/releases/tag/v2.3.3.0) and to LabAPI/dependencies/(server_port)/.
 4. You are done.
 Restart your server.

 ## Default Configuration file
+### Outdated - server will generate one for you.

 ```yml
 # Whether or not the plugin is enabled.